frjanibo/Stream/README.md

 FAQ
 ---
 #### How do I install Stream?
-Simply download the latest version [here,](http://xbmc-repo.brysonreece.com/plugin.video.stream/plugin.video.stream-latest.zip) navigate to your XBMC settings/Addons, choose 'Install from zip', navigate to where you downloaded Stream, select it, and enjoy!
+Simply download the latest version [here,](http://stream.brysonreece.com/) navigate to your XBMC settings/Addons, choose 'Install from zip', navigate to where you downloaded Stream, select it, and enjoy!

 #### Does it work with all torrents?
 It works with most.
 Occasionally, some torrents are known not to work.

 #### The plugin doesn't work at all, what can I do?
 First of all, we need to make sure it's not the torrent's fault.
 Test this by initiating another download.
-If it does't work, send me your xbmc.log.
+If it doesn't work, post an issue along with your xbmc.log.

 #### Can I seek in a video?
 Yes, although now if you try to seek to a part you haven't downloaded yet, XBMC will wait for that part to be available.